The Fighter (Keith Urban song): Music video

 On 13 May 2016, following the release of the album, a video was released on Urban's YouTube account.
-The video, shot with Urban's own camera, shows him and his wife Nicole Kidman sitting in their car as the song plays on the radio.
+The video, shot with Urban's own camera, shows him and his then-wife Nicole Kidman sitting in their car as the song plays on the radio.
 Urban serenades Kidman with the song while Kidman lip-syncs to Underwood's vocals.

 Urban shared an exclusive 24-hour first look video for the song through his Vevo account.
 Directed by John Urbano, the video features the two singing the song in a boxing ring, intercut with various people dancing to the song in various outdoor locations at night.
 The video was later taken down from YouTube after the initial 24 hours.The video was re-uploaded to YouTube on 16 February 2017.

 On 2 April 2017, another version of the video (featuring only the dancing sequences) was uploaded to Urban's YouTube account.